What is Social Media Management for HVAC?

-Social media is a platform or app that allows users to create and distribute content and partake in social networking.
+HVAC Social media management is the oversight of social platforms or apps that allow users to create and distribute content and partake in social networking.
 For HVAC companies, social media refers to business profiles on Facebook, Instagram, and other platforms, along with shared content on the profile’s timeline.

 Social Media Platforms for HVAC Companies